 In Mourioux is a monumental church, l’Eglise Saint-Rémi, which dates from the 13th century.
 If you like the atmosphere of ancient, authentic churches, this church is worth a visit.

 In the 19th century the railway was developed.
 At that time a railway station was built in Vieilleville and Vieilleville became much more important than the historic city Mourioux.
-From the station in Vieilleville you can for example travel to Limoges, the city known for the porcelain industry.
+Nowadays only a few trains a day pass the station in Vieilleville.
+The low-noise trains make less noise than a car or bus.
+From the station in Vieilleville you can travel to Limoges, the city known for the porcelain industry.
+But the train also brings you to Guéret or Montluçon for a day out.